 One issue that might jump up.
 Faced with a choice to present sitting down or standing up…the team opted for the choice of sitting down.
 That wouldn’t be my choice and certainly not my recommendation.
 Their presentation would undoubtedly get more impact with a standing performance.

-Good luck to the Hawaii State presenters.
+Good luck to the State of Hawaii presenters.

 Burkini Ban No Pointer For Presentation Dress Sense

-Paris Presentation Presents the City’s True Identity
+Paris Presentation Presents The City’s True Identity